 - Olive Oil.
 The oil helps give the pesto the perfect consistency and adds richness.

 - Parmesan.
 The addictive cheesy, salty addition that completes this pesto.
-See the “Pesto Variations” box below for substitution ideas.

-- Toast the nuts.
+- Toast the Nuts.
+Don’t let them burn!

 - Add the Parmesan.
 Process a little longer until smooth.
 ENJOY!

-Use the ratios in this basil pesto to create a tasty mix of different pestos.
+Use the ratios in this basil pesto sauce to create a tasty mix of different pestos.
 Here are a few ways to change it up.

 - Greens.
 Add a few handfuls of other greens, such as arugula, kale, spinach, chard, or beet greens.